AtsukoKuwahara/a_records_store/README.md

 - `product_id`: Identifier of the ordered product.
 - `quantity`: Quantity of the product ordered.
 - `is_order`: Boolean indicating whether the order is placed or not.

+### TriviaArchive

+Represents an archived trivia entry.

+- `product_id`: Identifier of the product associated with the trivia.
+- `title`: Title of the album.
+- `artist`: Artist of the album.
+- `trivia`: Trivia text.
+- `message`: Message from the admin about the record of the week.
+- `created_at`: Timestamp when the trivia was created (defaults to the current time).

 ## Forms